Who we are

 Dr Hruza is an Adjunct Professor of Dermatology and Otolaryngology at St Louis University.
 He received his medical degree from New York University, his MBA from Washington University and completed his dermatology residency at New York University Medical Center.
 This was followed by a laser surgery fellowship at Harvard Medical School and a Mohs and dermatologic surgery fellowship at the University of Wisconsin-Madison.
 Before his current position, he was an Associate Professor of Dermatology, Surgery and Otolaryngology and Director of Dermatologic Surgery training at Washington University in St Louis.
 He currently serves on the American Society for Laser Medicine and Surgery Board of Directors, is President of the Missouri State Medical Association and is immediate Past President of the American Academy of Dermatology.
 He has contributed more than 180 publications to the medical literature.

-Dr John Lear is consultant dermatologist at BMI The Alexandra Hospital and his NHS practices, Manchester Royal Infirmary and Hope Hospital.
-His main interest is the diagnosis and management of skin cancer with a particular interest in the surgical and non-surgical management of these conditions.
-Having qualified in Medicine in 1991 at Leicester University, Dr Lear underwent general medical training in the Midlands and dermatological training in the Midlands and the South West.
-He has published over 100 papers on the genetics, epidemiology, diagnosis and therapy of skin cancer.
-He is chair of the specialist skin cancer MDT meeting for Greater Manchester, is a member of the NCRI Nonmelanoma Skin Cancer study group and the NCIN Skin Cancer subgroup and a founding member of the British Society for Skin Care in Immunocompromised individuals.
+Dr John Lear is Consultant Dermatologist at BMI The Alexandra Hospital and the NHS.
+His main interest is in the diagnosis and management of skin cancer and precancerous lesions and the non-surgical management of these conditions.
+Having qualified in medicine in 1991 at Leicester University, Dr Lear underwent general medical training in Leicester, following which he undertook his dermatological training in the Midlands and the South West.
+He has published over 100 papers on the genetics, epidemiology and therapy of skin cancer.

 Dr Ibrahim is a board-certified dermatologist and a fellow of the American College of Mohs surgery, the American Academy of Dermatology, and the American Society for Dermatologic Surgery.
 He is the founder of Rochester Dermatologic Surgery and an Associate Professor of Dermatology at the University of Rochester Medical Center.
 He completed his undergraduate education at the Massachusetts Institute of Technology and received both his MD and PhD degrees from the University of Washington.
 He undertook his residency training at the University of Rochester, followed by a fellowship in Mohs surgery, facial reconstruction, laser surgery and cosmetic dermatology at the University of California, San Francisco.